kesen-humblebundle/elizabeth_proxy/README.md

 > The html simply provides a div with an id for each service's bundle to render to.
 > The Header and Footer were done with React styled-components;
 > The server simply serves the static assets.
+> links below show final product with all services rendering

 - https://gyazo.com/a7ffc7ef052875ebf78efe6438dc13bf
 - https://gyazo.com/b6c9d0c8365bb63cde414c4528113922